Macro photography with a smartphone

 This feature is important in macro photography so that you do not lose focus when making further adjustments.
 If the AE/AF lock option is activated, the focus and exposure will remain the same.

-When using an iPhone all you have to do, is touch the screen with your finger at the point you want to focus on until the photo cross pulsates.
-If you then remove your finger from the display the AE/AF lock will be activated.
+When using a smartphone all you have to do is touch the screen with your finger at the point you want to focus on until the photo cross pulsates or a small lock symbol appears.
+Once you remove your finger from the display the AE/AF lock will be activated.

 Using depth of field